 Emergencies and safety.
 These are rare, but occasionally someone experiences extreme anxiety, extreme fear or something else.
 Very rarely, a physical problem occurs.
 In about 50 years of practice, we had one case of suicide.
 This was a person who was unstable before.

 Bathing.
 We tell the client that showers are not allowed.
 This is for safety, a major concern since the client will be alone for an extended period of time.
-Baths are fine – as many as one wishes.
+Baths are fine – up to two daily.
 In fact, bathing seems to help the session move along.
 It is possible, the person eliminates toxins during the session that are washed away during a bath.

 We allow the person one small bar of soap and no shampoo.
 Shampoo is too smelly and loaded with chemicals.
 Some complain about this, but most have no problem with it.